manifold-systems/manifold/docs/articles/mars_climate_orbiter.md

 out.println(50 lbf s > 222 N s); // true
 ```
 Eventually, physical calculations lead to interfacing with the outside world.
 Whether that's displaying results on a
 screen or interacting with a spacecraft, the software must produce _specific_ quantities to share.
-Thus, we need simple,
+Manifold's physical
-type-safe unit conversions and numeric data access.
-All the physical dimension classes provide a common interface:
+dimension classes provide a common interface for unit conversions and data access:
 ```java
 log("Burning: ${momentum.to(N s)}");
 Time duration = 10 s;